How to Download Multiple Files at Once in Chrome

 5. Sometimes antivirus software stops downloads.
 Check if yours is doing that and adjust its settings if needed.

-Downloading lots of files at once in Chrome can sometimes be tricky, like when Chrome asks where to save files each time or blocks many downloads.
-But, with the right settings, you can avoid the hassles and fix these problems.
-It’s important to download files responsibly, especially from safe websites.
+Downloading lots of files at once in Chrome can sometimes be a little tricky, like when Chrome asks where to save files each time or blocks many downloads.
+But, with the right settings, you should be able to get around these problems.
+Also, we should download files responsibly, especially from only safe websites.
 Chrome’s settings are there to keep you safe, so think carefully before changing them or allowing multiple downloads at once.

 Nyau Wai Hoe